kiakaviani/sol-client/README.md

 # Introduction

 This project is a starting point for writing scripts to interact with the Solana blockchain.
-You can find these questions answers :
+You can find answers to these questions:
 - How to mint a solana token with metadata with solana spl-token library.
 - How to mint a solana token with metadata using metaplex foundation.
 - How to use radium-sdk to read liquidity pool data, market data and parse the obtained information for further use.